 A red light therapy treatment will vary slightly, depending on which device you are using.
-Red light therapy is available in various different sizes, from small handheld portable devices you can travel with, to full-body red light therapy beds.
-Some devices are tailored to specific parts, like for hair-growth therapy, where you would put on a headset imbedded with the LED lights.
+Red light therapy is available in various sizes, from small handheld portable devices you can travel with to full-body red light therapy beds.
+Some devices are tailored to specific parts, like hair-growth therapy, where you would put on a headset embedded with the LED lights.

 After placing the device on the appropriate body part, the device is turned on and remains in place for at least 15 minutes.
 This procedure is repeated approximately 3-5 times per week, over the duration of 8-12 weeks.

-Red light therapy devices do not emit much heat, although depending on the size of the device can get pleasantly warm.
+Red light therapy devices do not emit much heat, although depending on the device’s size can get pleasantly warm.
 After a red light therapy treatment session, there is no recovery time.

 The History of Red Light Therapy

-Light has been used for therapeutic reasons since the ancient Egyptian era, when healing treatments included colored glass to used to filter out all other visible wavelengths of light.
-The Greeks and Romans started to better understand the thermal effects of light, but it was in 1903 that light therapy really took off– in the advent of Neils Ryberg Finsen’s Nobel Prize worthy discovery on how to use ultraviolet light to heal smallpox and lupus.
+Light has been used for therapeutic reasons since the ancient Egyptian era when healing treatments included colored glass to filter out all other visible wavelengths of light.
+The Greeks and Romans started to understand the thermal effects of light better.
+Still, it was in 1903 that light therapy really took off– in the advent of Neils Ryberg Finsen’s Nobel Prize-worthy discovery on how to use ultraviolet light to heal smallpox and lupus.

-The multiple benefits of red light therapy were discovered accidentally in the early 1960’s, when Dr. Andre Mester was using a low-level ruby laser light to shrink a tumour in a lab mouse.
+The multiple benefits of red light therapy were discovered accidentally in the early 1960s when Dr. Andre Mester used low-level ruby laser light to shrink a tumor in a lab mouse.

-Mester not only confirmed that the red light shrank the tumour, but also that it treated ‘otherwise incurable’ ulcers, and sped up the wound healing and hair growth in the mice.
+Mester confirmed that the red light shrank the tumor and treated ‘otherwise incurable’ ulcers, and sped up the wound healing and hair growth in the mice.

-Despite its international success and application, it wasn’t until the 2000’s that red light therapy research took off in the United States, and that’s when much of the English literature supporting the healing powers of read light started piling in.
-Modern red light therapy research includes NASA, who have been using red light devices to limit bone and muscle loss on humans in space, as well as on plants, to allow plant growth in space.
+Despite its international success and application, it wasn’t until the 2000’s that red light therapy research took off in the United States, and that’s when much of the English literature supporting the healing powers of red light started piling in.
+Modern red light therapy research includes NASA, which have been using red light devices to limit bone and muscle loss on humans in space and plants to allow plant growth in space.

-Today, high quality red light therapy treatments use medical-grade LEDs to deliver these wavelengths of natural red light to the skin.
-Devices can be found in various commercial establishments and portable/ at home devices are being sold as well.
+Today, high-quality red light therapy treatments use medical-grade LEDs to deliver these wavelengths of natural red light to the skin.
+Devices can be found in various commercial establishments, and portable/ at home devices are being sold.

 How Red Light Therapy Works